fysh711426/UndetectedChromeDriver/README.md

 * **hideCommandPromptWindow:** bool, optional, default: false
 　Hide selenium command prompt window.

+* **commandTimeout:** TimeSpan, optional, default: null
+　The maximum amount of time to wait for each command.
+　default value is 60 seconds.

 * **prefs:** Dictionary<string, object>, optional, default: null
 　Prefs is meant to store lightweight state that reflects user preferences.
 　dict value can be value or json.